owntracks/booklet/docs/tech/json.md

 ```

 * `mode`					0 == _Private_ mode, 1 == _Hosted_ mode (for registered users), 2 == _Public_ mode
 * `locked`					if set to true, locks settings screen on device for editing.
 View only.
-Default = false
+Default = false.
+Can only be set via `.otrc` import.
 * `subTopic`
 * `pubTopicBase`
 * `username`